azurebigcompute/CloudWorkshops/BatchAIWorkshop.md

 This workshop lab is based on <a href="https://docs.microsoft.com/en-us/azure/batch-ai/">this example</a>.
 We will be working through a simple test to deploy an Azure Batch AI cluster and run a Microsoft CNTK training job on an MNIST handwriting dataset.
 We will alter the example to run on a CPU container rather than a GPU container.

+If you want to understand the deeper details of the CNTK CNN implementation you can read <a href="https://www.cntk.ai/pythondocs/CNTK_103D_MNIST_ConvolutionalNeuralNetwork.html">here</a>.
+Microsoft CNTK Code & Examples are available <a href="https://github.com/Microsoft/CNTK">here</a>.

-Before we get there we need to do some basic setup:
+Before we get started, we need to do some basic Azure setup:

 ## 1) Enable Your Subscription